dudelson/dotfiles/README.md

 Dotfiles are installed using dotbot. scripts/install (provided by dotbot) is idempotent, meaning I can use it to do either a first-time install or an update on an existing system.
 Dotbot reads dotbot.yaml, which tells it how to symlink the various configs to the proper user directories.

-Profiles are managed using git patches.
-I decided not to use git branches for this purpose, since they'd be like 90% the same and it just feels like unnecessary clutter.
-So instead, the profiles/ directory contains a subdirectory for each profile I use (at the time of writing, profiles have a one-to-one correspondence with machines, but in principle two separate machines that require identical configuration could share a profile).
-The subdirectory contains one or more patch files, which describe how that profile's configuration differs from the master branch.
-Therefore, the install process is:
+I have a separate branch for each profile.
+And the branches really are separate -- there's no notion of keeping one or more branches "in sync" with each other, since in many cases the configurations for different machines differ so much that this wouldn't make sense.
+To this end, you may notice that there is no master branch.
+Of course, many branches share a considerable amount of configuration, so these changes are typically propagated between branches using `git cherry-pick`.
+Magit helps a great deal with this.

+## Installation
+The install process is:

 1. Clone this repository
-2. Make a local git branch called "local" based on master, which will be for the local configuration
-3. Apply the git patches for the profile you want to use using `git am` (if you want to make a new profile, skip this step)
+2. If you're setting up a new configuration profile, make a new branch named after the profile.
+You can base this off the branch for an existing profile, if appropriate.
+Otherwise, just checkout the branch for the profile you wish to use.
+3. If appropriate, make whatever initial changes you want before installing
 4. Run scripts/install

-The update process is similar.
-Changes to the local configuration should be committed to the local branch.
-In general, such changes can be separated into those which are generally applicable (and should therefore be added to master) and those which are profile-specific.
-Changes are split into multiple commits as appropriate, and those commits which contain changes in the latter category are marked with "[local]" in the commit message.
-Once the commits have been committed to the local branch, the generally-applicable ones (i.e. those commits not prefixed with "[local]" in the commit message) are cherry-picked to master.
-At this point, you may have to regenerate the patch files.
+If you setup a new branch, make sure to push it to github.

+## Updates and Maintenance
+The update process is:

+1. Git commit
+2. Git push

+You can take configuration from other profiles by cherry-picking.
+Note that the cherry-picked commit(s) probably won't apply without merge conflicts, so be prepared to deal with these often.

+**NOTE**: The READMEs should be kept in sync across branches so that they can serve as a reference, regardless of the currently checked-out branch.